Heading to South Carolina? We share the top things to do in Charleston SC including family activities and free things to do in Charleston.

 The Charleston Museum

-The Charleston Museum is a great place to spend a few hours to learn more about the fascinating, and tragic, history of the city.
+The Charleston Museum is a great place to spend a few hours learning more about the fascinating, and tragic, history of the city.
 It is also regarded as America’s oldest museum.

-Their collection includes a wide range of exhibits on natural history, Charleston’s military past, and many artefacts and special exhibitions, including hands-on, interactive activities for kids.
+Their collection includes a wide range of exhibits on natural history, Charleston’s military past, and many artifacts and special exhibitions, including hands-on, interactive activities for kids.

 By far the most beautiful street in Charleston, if not the entire US, is Rainbow Row.
-This row of heritage homes on East Bay Street is the longest street of Georgian style homes in the US, and are painted a range of beautiful pastel colours.
+This row of heritage homes on East Bay Street is the longest street of Georgian-style homes in the US, and is painted in a range of beautiful pastel colors.
 Stroll up and down the street, taking in the beauty of the homes- it’s a photographer’s dream.
 Think perfectly manicured flower boxes, pale pinks, teals, and lavender walls, immaculately maintained, like something out of a movie.
 It’s unlike anywhere else.

 However, be mindful that the homes are private residences, so stay on the sidewalks and be respectful of the homes and their occupants.